Fixed income

 The team seeks diversified and unbiased sources of alpha in an effort to generate compelling returns over a market cycle.

-Janet Rilling, Senior Portfolio Manager and Head of the Plus Fixed Income team, discusses key markets events, drivers of fixed income performance in Q4 and changes to the team’s outlook and positioning.
+Janet Rilling, Senior Portfolio Manager and Head of the Plus Fixed Income team, gives an overview of fixed income markets in Q3 and insight into the team’s outlook and positioning going into Q4.

 Transcript